Ramol

-Ramol is a city and a municipality in Ahmedabad district in the Indian state of Gujarat.
-It is located in East Zone of Ahmedabad Municipal Corporation, Ramol Hathijan Ward.
-This area consists of sub-areas as Ramol Jantanagar, Khanwadi, Ramol Gam, New Maninagar.
+Ramol is a city and a municipality in Kheda district in the Indian state of Gujarat.

 Demographics

 As of 2001 India census, Ramol had a population of 27,539.
 Males constitute 55% of the population and females 45%.
 Ramol has an average literacy rate of 65%, higher than the national average of 59.5%: male literacy is 71%, and female literacy is 57%.
 In Ramol, 15% of the population is under 6 years of age.

 Ramol Jantanagar

 Ramol Jantanagar is one of the two Jantanagars in Ahmedabad city other one is Chandkheda Jantanagar.
-Ramol Jantanagar is in the west of Ramol.